gamesbook/pyprototypr/docs/source/core_shapes.rst

 ===== ======

+.. _image-command:

 Image
 ~~~~~
 `↑ <shape-index_>`_

 Pedantically speaking, an image is not like the other shapes in the sense that
 it does not consist of lines and areas drawn by **protograf**  itself.

-It is
-an external file which is simply inserted into the drawing.
-It does, however,
+An "image" refers to an external file which is simply inserted into the drawing.

-share a number of common aspects with other shapes - such as an x & y position,
+The Image shape shares a number of common aspects with other shapes - such as
-a width and height and the ability to be rotated.
-It can also be "drawn over"
+an x & y position, a width and height and the ability to be rotated.

-by other shapes appearing further on in a script.
+An image can also be "drawn over" by other shapes appearing further on in a script.

 Example 1.